jetstream-cloud/js2docs/docs/alloc/trial.md

 # Jetstream2 Trial Allocations (JTA)

 Jetstream2 trial allocations provide expedited, limited access to Jetstream2 resources.
-With a trial allocation, approved users can “test drive” Jetstream2 prior to requesting their own Explore, Discover, Accelerate, or Maximize allocations.
+With a trial allocation, approved users can “test drive” Jetstream2 prior to requesting their own ACCESS allocations.

 Trial allocations feature:
 - 1000 service units (SUs) on the main Jetstream2 cloud at Indiana University (access to regional clouds is not provided)
-- 1 m3.tiny (single core) or 1 m3.small (2-core) virtual machine instance per cloud at a time
+- 1 m3.tiny (single core) or 1 m3.small (2-core) virtual machine instance
 - 1 virtual machine backup snapshot per instance
-- 1 small 10 GB disk external storage volume
+- 10 GB disk external storage volume

 This is meant to provide enough capacity for new users to experience “cloud native” virtual computing.
 It is not intended as a permanent or long-term solution.

 Please note that these limits are intrinsic to the allocation and cannot be adjusted.
-While [virtual GPUs](https://docs.jetstream-cloud.org/general/vmsizes/#jetstream2-gpu) are available on JS2, they are not currently part of the trial allocation program.
+While [virtual GPUs](https://docs.jetstream-cloud.org/general/vmsizes/#jetstream2-gpu) are available on Jetstream2, they are not currently part of the trial allocation program.

 ## Signing up for a trial allocation
 To begin the process of using a Jetstream2 trial allocation: